 This course is for anyone who wants to learn how to approach the figure.
 Great for beginning students looking to develop a portfolio as well as seasoned artists ready to challenge themselves with the human form.
 Each four week session builds upon the last but can also be taken on their own.

-Students are strongly encouraged to apply for a Thompson Family Foundation Scholarship for this class.
-You may download a scholarship application here, fill it out electronically and send it to firstname.lastname@example.org.
-Please enter “SCHOLARSHIP” in the subject line.
-You will need Adobe Acrobat Reader to fill in the form electronically.
-If you don’t already have it, download it for free here.
+*Current high school and college students are strongly encouraged to apply for a Thompson Family Foundation Tuition Scholarship for this class.
+Applications and process may be viewed here.
+Please email completed applications to firstname.lastname@example.org and enter.
+“SCHOLARSHIP” in the subject line.
+You can use Adobe Acrobat Reader (download it for free here) to fill in the form electronically or you can use an online program like dochub.
 Alternately, you may print it and return it by postal mail to:

 2470 Route 212, Woodstock NY 12498